EKG Multiple Choice Practice Test Questions Answers 2025

 30 / 30

-30) If the electrical impulse spreads toward an area of the heart, the corresponding lead will record the impulse as:
+30) If the electrical impulse spreads away from an area of the heart, the corresponding lead will record the impulse as:

 Your score is